 What could improve: For exhibition videos, pick a neutral, blank background with the quilt hanging or pinned to the wall.
 Only the “teller” should be in the frame.

-Thank you again for sharing your quilt(s) with us, and for all your work helping to put together this digital component of the exhibit.
-We’re thrilled to bring quilt stories to the forefront of this exhibition, and couldn’t do any of it without your generosity and patience!
+Thank you again for sharing your quilt(s) with us!
+We’re thrilled to bring quilt stories to the forefront of the conversation, and couldn’t do any of it without your generosity and patience!